 Understanding your rights and the law regarding landlord entry is crucial to protecting your privacy as a tenant in California.
-Regrettably, some landlords may not comply with legal requirements and neglect to give notice before entering the rental unit.
+Unfortunately, some landlords may fail to comply with legal requirements, neglecting to provide proper notice before entering a rental unit.

 Understanding Tenant Rights in California